nikhilsardana/alzheimers/README.md

 This work uses a standard [Inception-ResNet-v2](https://arxiv.org/abs/1602.07261) model for classification.

-This work is fairly straightforward, but took more time than initially allocated due to the sheer size of the ADNI dataset.
+This project was fairly straightforward, but took more time than initially allocated due to the sheer size of the ADNI dataset.
 The three main tasks were:
 - Preprocessing and sanitizing the fMRI data
 - Training and testing the CNN
 - Visualizing CNN results using [Picasso](https://github.com/merantix/picasso) and calculating classification metrics.